Rev 11

 rm -rf $INSTALL_DIR/*

-Build the Greenbone Vulnerability Manager
+Build Greenbone Vulnerability Manager

-Next download, verify and build the Greenbone Vulnerability Manager (GVM).
+Next, download, verify, and build the Greenbone Vulnerability Manager (GVM)open in new window.

-export GVMD_VERSION=22.8.0 && \
+export GVMD_VERSION=23.2.0 && \

 curl -f -L https://github.com/greenbone/gvmd/archive/refs/tags/v$GVMD_VERSION.tar.gz -o $SOURCE_DIR/gvmd-$GVMD_VERSION.tar.gz && \